publiclab/webjack-firmata/README.md

 ...is a wrapper for [WebJack](https://github.com/publiclab/webjack) to use as transport layer for [firmata.js](https://github.com/firmata/firmata.js).
 WebJackPort is inspired by [EtherPort](https://github.com/rwaldron/etherport) from Rick Waldron.

+## Live Demos

-Try it out in this live demo: https://publiclab.github.io/webjack-firmata/example/
+Try it out here: https://publiclab.github.io/webjack-firmata/example/

-__Note:__ WebJack is not stable yet, and WebJack-Firmata is neither.
-You may have to reload the demo site several times until you get an output in the 'Log' section.

-## Keyboard bindings
+__Keyboard Bindings__

 A second example, showing triggering of Arduino pins via keyboard keypresses, is available at https://publiclab.github.io/webjack-firmata/example/keyboard/

+Find build instructions for the demo at the end of this page.

 ## Install
 ```